-12.01.5 Manner of Collection.
-Contractor must provide Commercial Collection Service with as little disturbance as possible and must leave any Collection Container at the same point it originally located without obstructing alleys, roadways, driveways, sidewalks or mail boxes.

-12.02 New Containers.
+- 12.01.5 Manner of Collection.
+Contractor must provide Commercial Collection Service with as little disturbance as possible and must leave any Collection Container at the same point it originally located without obstructing alleys, roadways, driveways, sidewalks or mail boxes. - 12.02 New Containers.
 At the start of this Agreement, Contractor must supply new Carts and newly painted Bins and Roll-off Containers in good condition that comply with Collection Container specifications in Exhibit 4.
-If any changes to these specifications are adopted after the Effective Date that results in Contractor being required to replace Collection Containers before they have been fully depreciated, Contactor will be eligible for additional compensation in accordance with Section 30.01.1.
+If any changes to these specifications are adopted after the Effective Date that results in Contractor being required to replace Collection Containers before they have been fully depreciated, Contractor will be eligible for additional compensation in accordance with Section 30.01.1. - 12.02.1 Purchase and Distribution of Collection Containers for New Commercial Service

-12.02.1 Purchase and Distribution of Collection Containers for New Commercial Service Units.
-Contractor must also distribute newly painted Collection Containers as specified in Exhibit 4 to new Commercial and MFD/MXD Service Units that are added to Contractor's Service Area during the term of this Agreement.
-The size and mix of the Collection Containers will be in accordance with the service agreement obtained by Contractor as set forth in this Agreement and the distribution must be completed within five (5) Work Days of receipt of the request for service.

-12.02.2 Replacement of Collection Containers.
+Units.
+Contractor must also distribute newly painted Collection Containers as specified in Exhibit 4 to new

+Commercial and MFD/MXD Service Units that are added to Contractor's Service Area during the term of this Agreement.
+The size and mix of the Collection Containers will be in accordance with the service agreement obtained by Contractor as set forth in this Agreement and the distribution must be completed within five (5) Work Days of receipt of the request for service. - 12.02.2 Replacement of Collection Containers.
 Contractor's employees must avoid damage to Collection Containers by unnecessary rough treatment.
-Any Collection Container damaged by the Contractor must be replaced by Contractor, at Contractor's expense, within five (5) Work Days at no cost or inconvenience to the Service Recipient.

-12.02.2.1 Each Commercial Service Unit is entitled to the replacement of one (1) lost, destroyed, or stolen Garbage, Recycling, and Organic Collection Container during the initial term of this Agreement at no cost to the Service Unit.
+Any Collection Container damaged by the Contractor must be replaced by Contractor, at Contractor's expense, within five (5) Work Days at no cost or inconvenience to the Service Recipient. - 12.02.2.1 Each Commercial Service Unit is entitled to the replacement of one (1) lost, destroyed, or stolen Garbage, Recycling, and Organic Collection Container during the initial term of this Agreement at no cost to the Service Unit.
 Accordingly, Contractor will be compensated for the cost of those replacements in excess of one (1) Garbage, Recycling, and Organic Collection Container per Commercial Service Unit during the initial term of the Agreement, in accordance with the "Collection Container Exchange" Service Rate, as appropriate, set forth in Exhibit 1.
-Contractor must deliver a replacement Collection Container to such Service Unit within five (5) Work Days.

-12.02.3 Repair of Collection Containers.
+Contractor must deliver a replacement Collection Container to such Service Unit within five (5) Work Days. - 12.02.3 Repair of Collection Containers.
 Contractor is responsible for repair of Collection Containers.
-Within five (5) Work Days of notification by City or a Service Recipient of the need for such repairs, Contractor must repair the Collection Container or if necessary, remove the Collection Container for repairs and deliver a replacement Collection Container to the Service Recipient.
-Collection Container repair also includes the removal of graffiti from the Collection Container.

-12.02.4 Collection Container Exchange.
+Within five (5) Work Days of notification by City or a Service Recipient of the need for such repairs, Contractor must repair/repaint the Collection Container or if necessary, remove the Collection Container for repairs and deliver a replacement Collection Container to the Service Recipient.
+Collection Container repair also includes the removal of graffiti from the Collection Container. - 12.02.4 Collection Container Exchange.
 Upon notification to Contractor by City or a Service Recipient that a change in their Collection Containers is required, Contractor must deliver such Collection Containers to such Service Recipient within five (5) Work Days.
 Each Commercial Service Unit is eligible to receive one (1) free Collection Container exchange per Calendar Year during the term of this Agreement.
-Contractor is allowed to charge the Service Unit for the cost of those exchanges in excess of one (1) Collection Container exchange per Calendar Year, in accordance with the appropriate "Collection Container Exchange" service rate set forth in Exhibit 1 as may be adjusted by City under this Agreement.
+Contractor is allowed to charge the Service Unit for the cost of those exchanges in excess of one (1)

+Collection Container exchange per Calendar Year, in accordance with the appropriate "Collection Container Exchange" service rate set forth in Exhibit 1 as may be adjusted by City under this Agreement.
 Additional Collection Containers or different size Collection Containers are subject to the applicable Service Rate set forth in Exhibit 1.